igorkamyshev/farfetched/apps/website/docs/recipes/server_cache.md

 `get` [_Effect_](https://effector.dev/docs/api/effector/effect) accepts a single argument — an object with `key` property.
 It should return an object with `value` and `cachedAt` properties or `null` if there is no value in the cache.

+This [_Effect_](https://effector.dev/docs/api/effector/effect) can fail with an error if something went wrong.

 ```ts{4,7-14}
 import Redis from 'ioreis';